 - Do you give legal or financial advice?

-Read the Google quality score rules for yourself
+Read the Google search quality rating guidelines for yourself

 This is a basic summary of how Google judges quality in YMYL sites, but if you think you have one of those, it’s worth reading the rules in full.
 This guide is what Google’s human quality evaluators use to score YOUR website.